NixtonM/srsmp/docs/source/content/httrain.rst

 Resulting Model
 ---------------
-The trained model and the corresponding configuration file can be found in the results folder :file:`results/models/` as defined in :file:`repo/scripts/config.ini`.
-The model (.h5) and the configuration (.ini) file have the same file name (except for the ending).
+The trained model and the corresponding configuration file can be found in the folder :file:`models` as defined in :file:`results_dir` in the config file.
+The model (.h5) and the configuration (.ini) file have the same file name.

 .. |space| unicode:: U+0020